vicnicius/stacks-nakamoto-block-simulator/README.md

 This project is part of the Stacks Foundation grant program.
 Documentation and other relevant information can be found on this page: [Stacks Nakamoto Block Simulator Gitbook](https://vini-btc.gitbook.io/stacks-nakamoto-ui-simulator/).
 The source code for this documentation also live on this repository, in the `/docs` folder.

+:warning: :warning: This repository is under heavy development :warning: :warning:

+There's not a lot of structure since most of the code is still in an experimentation phase.

 ---

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more about it in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 ## Available Scripts